blarney2000/ExData_Plotting1/README.md

 I have put code for generating images with default background and transparent background.
 The ones with transparent background are of size 504 x 504 to get close to images provided.
-I think on system this would create a bit depth which would match the provided images exactly.
+I think on some systems this would create a bit depth which would match the provided images exactly.

 ## Background

-This code is for the project 1 of [Exploratory Data Analysis](https://class.coursera.org/exdata-002/) More details about the project can be found at the following GitHub repository: [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)
+This code is for the project 1 of [Exploratory Data Analysis](https://class.coursera.org/exdata-002/).
+More details about the project can be found at the following GitHub repository: [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)